 Outeniqua Pass offers spectacular views changing at every corner

-Outeniqua Pass is a mountain pass at an elevation of 800m (2,600ft) above the sea level, located in the Western Cape province of South Africa.
+Outeniqua Pass is a mountain pass at an elevation of 800m (2,600ft) above sea level, located in the Western Cape province of South Africa.

-Outeniqua Pass
+When was Outeniqua Pass built?

 Is the road through Outeniqua Pass paved?